nirbhay-design/chaperone/README.md

 4)Run mongod in Terminal
 5)create .env with the the google credential from google developer console.(For google Oauth) 6)Run node app.js in the directory containing the project.
+7)Link to the website for quick reference : https://aqueous-tor-69332.herokuapp.com/